IR

 2025 Fantasy Outlook

 Health has been an issue for Richardson since the Colts drafted him fourth overall in 2023.
-He’s missed 17 of 34 games, including four last season with hip, oblique, foot and back injuries (he was benched while healthy for two other games).
-Perhaps an even greater issue is Richardson’s accuracy.
+He's missed 17 of 34 games, including four last season with hip, oblique, foot and back injuries (he was benched while healthy for two other games).
+Perhaps an even greater issue is Richardson's accuracy.
 Last year, it was off the chart -- the bottom of the chart.
 At 54.9 percent, his on-target rate was last in the league by more than 12 percentage points, and his 47.7 completion percentage was the worst since Tim Tebow's 46.5 in 2011.
-It doesn’t help that Richardson is in love with the deep ball.
+It doesn't help that Richardson is in love with the deep ball.
 He threw 20.1 percent of his attempts at least 20 yards downfield -- far and away tops in the league -- and had a league-high 12.2-yard average target depth.
 Yet, he converted that to a mere 6.8 YPA (25th).
 His massive rushing production -- 499 yards and six scores in 11 games -- was the one saving grace for his fantasy value, but he nonetheless failed to reach 14 fantasy points in seven games (four with single digits).
-This year, he could lose the starting job to free-agent signing Daniel Jones, who will split first-team reps at training camp.
-The Colts have solid skill-position players, and Jonathan Taylor likely will get around 20 carries per game again, so Richardson doesn’t have to be prolific.
-He just has to be not terrible, nor constantly injured.
-There’s still hope his accuracy improves with better footwork and touch, as he turned 23 in May and has just 348 NFL pass attempts to his name.
-Even modest improvement might be enough to yield low-end QB1 production for fantasy given his rushing skills, but he'll need a bigger step forward to keep the starting job all year.
+This year, Richardson lost a summer job battle to free-agent signing Daniel Jones, who was named the Week 1 starter in mid-August.
+There's still hope Richardson's accuracy improves with better footwork and touch, as he turned 23 in May and has just 348 NFL pass attempts to his name.
+However, he'll start the season on the bench, and it doesn't seem like he has much of a future with Colts coach Shane Steichen even if the team ends up starting Richardson again at some point this season.
 Read Past Outlooks

 RANKS